 - S4-S7: Given that this age group has more reasons for pedagogical use of devices, there should be specific zones where use of devices is be permitted, e.g. café, library (for pedagogical reasons).
 In addition, tablets and laptops should be permitted more widely provided they are used for pedagogical reasons.

-It is important that students (CdE), parents (APEEE) and school management are all involved.
+Going forward: It is important that students (CdE), teachers, parents (APEEE) and school management are all involved.
 Parents would appreciate feedback on implementation and a two-way dialogue on ongoing improvement of the policy.
 Given the speed at which technology changes, the policy should be reviewed regularly (e.g. every two years).

 APEEE: Position Paper on the EEBI Mobile Phone Policy with Annex (January 2019)